 For most of the applications, these are more than necessary.
 However, it can be different from the code in your solution.
 You can always replace a module with its source code when you want to change it completely.
 For ABP Commercial modules, we always provide a source code option.

 What if I need to bypass ABP abstractions?

 ABP provides a lot of abstractions on top of the ASP.NET Core and some other libraries to simplify development and increase your productivity.
 However, it is always possible to not use ABP abstractions and directly use the underlying API.

 For example, ABP provides repositories to simplify data access.
-However, if you prefer, you can directly access to the DbContext and use any Entity Framework Core API as you can do it in any .NET project.
+However, if you prefer, you can directly access the DbContext and use any Entity Framework Core API, as you can do in any .NET project.